quat1024/PSIonic-Upgrades/README.md

 Very unofficial, very broken, very unfinished.

-Build status
+Status
 ============

-Still needs *lots* of work before compilation can happen (let alone not crashing LMAO)
+It compiles!!!!!!!!!111!1!!11!1111!!

+### Things that are missing

+* Recipes
+* JEI Integration
+* Some Botania integration
+* Textures
+* Models
+* Renderers
+* A LOT MORE

+### Things that are buggy

+* Tricks and operators may behave differently
+* CAD Case
+* Conjured blocks
+* Everything else

+### Things that actually exist omgwtf????

+* Colored flowplates
+* Bugs
+* Crashes

 What in heck
 ============

-I miss Psionic Upgrades but I'm not comfortable dealing with Kotlin.
-So I rewrote the mod in Java.
+I miss Psionic Upgrades.
+I rewrote the mod in Java.
+Mistakes were made.

 Original README feature list
 =============================

-Keep in mind that at the moment literally nothing you see will work.
+Keep in mind that at the moment ~~literally nothing~~very few things you see will work.

 ## Items